John Hill (courtier)

-Major-General John "Jack" Hill (died 22 June 1735) was a British army officer and courtier during the reign of Queen Anne.
+Major-General John Hill (died 19/22 June 1735) was a British army officer and courtier during the reign of Queen Anne.
 While of no particular military ability, his family connections brought him promotion and office until the end of Anne's reign.

 Early life

 Jack, as he was known, was the youngest son of the merchant Francis Hill and his wife Elizabeth Jenyns, and hence the brother of Abigail Hill, later Baroness Masham.
 The failure of his father's business left the family dependent upon the largesse of their cousin Sarah Churchill, later Duchess of Marlborough.
 Sarah paid for Hill's education at the St Albans Grammar School from 1690 to 1691, and obtained for him an appointment as a page to Prince George of Denmark in 1692 and then in 1698 as a Groom of the Bedchamber to the Duke of Gloucester.
 After Gloucester's death, he briefly returned to Prince George's household in 1700.